OXID-eSales/developer_documentation/modules/testing/codeception/example_module_test.rst

         }
     }

 It is not yet testing anything, but we can already run it.
-How to run codeception tests is explained in section :ref:`Running Codeception Tests <running-codeception-tests>`.
+Running the codeception tests is explained in section :ref:`Running Codeception Tests <running-codeception-tests>`.